The Monkees FAQs

 8. I keep seeing Micky referred to as "higgs."
 Why?

-Once upon a time, higgs137 was one of Micky's email accounts.
+Once upon a time, back in the early to mid 1990s, higgs137 was one of Micky's email accounts.
 There were several theories as to what this might mean before the first clues were found.
 It helps to know that Micky has more than a passing interest in physics and mentioned his belief that "the universe is godding" in his autobiography.

 "Two scalar fields that are important for inflationary theories are sometimes called the *inflation field* and the *Higgs field*.
 These fields fill the universe and show their presence by affecting the properties of elementary particles." -- "Big Bang Bust" Wired, July 1995.